DiyaPShetty/OS_Task1/README.md

 # 🧵 OS_Task1 – Multithreading Assignment

-> Producer-Consumer in Java and 100 × 100 TensorFlow matrix multiplication with animation.
+> **Implementation of the Producer-Consumer problem using Java threads and 100 × 100 matrix multiplication using TensorFlow with animated visualization.**

 ---